fredrukundo/Pong-UI/README.md

 ## Introduction
-In this part, we will focus on the Game Part only (frontEnd using NextJS)
+In this part we will focus on the Game Part only (frontEnd using NextJS)

 ## The Game Structure
 1. A canvas for rendering the Game.